EarthWormGym/recipe-manager/README.md

 This is the form itself and some basic example inputs

 ![screenshot3](/screenshots/Screenshot%20from%202023-02-13%2021-03-31.png)
-And here is the application populated with a few example recipes
+And here is the application populated with a few example recipes.

+The user also has the option to remove any recipes they wish using the small x icon in the bottom left of the seperate recipe cards.